 These socks are medium weight, mid-calf height with a performance fit which means they stay up and don’t bunch anywhere.
 The material is naturally moisture wicking so they keep your feet dry on sweaty hikes and they are also fast drying if you have to wade through a stream.
 These breathable socks help regulate temperature and keep your feet warm on cold days, though a lighter version may be better for hot days.
 Cushioning across the sole protects your feet from boot rub on long treks.

 Best of all Darn Tough guarantees their socks for life, so for a higher initial investment, you’ll see longtime returns on these comfy socks.
+Not the ones for you?
+Take a look at our complete roundup of the best hiking socks.

 • RRP: $26 / £26